 Student Affairs Campus Compact

-Developed through an inclusive, division-wide process, the Campus Compact and the Anthem are important documents that shaped the division and its values.
-These documents detail how the division contributes to the success of students and serve as the foundation for the organizational values outlined in the draft of the 2016–2020 Strategic Plan.
+Developed through an inclusive, division-wide process, the Campus Compact shaped the division and its values.
+This document details how the division contributes to the success of students and serve as the foundation for the organizational values outlined in the 2016–2020 Strategic Plan.

 2010-2013 Student Affairs Strategic Planning

 Under the leadership of Larry Roper, who previously served as the vice provost for student affairs, the division developed seven initiatives between 2010 and 2013 to advance enrollment and retention; student learning, leadership and development; facilities and infrastructure; budgets and financial resources; communications and marketing; and assessment and research.

 Under the leadership of former Vice Provost Susie Brubaker-Cole, faculty and staff in the Division of Student Affairs focused on five initiatives between 2014 and 2016.
 Each initiative aimed for inclusive excellence, including attention to international, graduate and transfer students; scalability to reach a broad portion of students on campus; measurability to demonstrate achievements and identify areas of improvement; and collaboration among departments within the division and beyond.